 This is where the strategic foresight toolkit comes in.
 We map Forces in four sub-layers, each sitting at a different depth and time horizon.

-Signals: weak indicators at the edges.
-A behavioral shift in one neighborhood.
+Signals: Weak indicators at the edges.A behavioural shift in one neighbourhood.
 A niche innovation that hasn't yet crossed over.
 A pattern three buildings in Parel are exhibiting ahead of the rest of the city.

 Example: In Mumbai's Parel towers, 15 to 20% of residents now hire "threshold coordinators" to manage their doorstep as a micro-logistics hub.
 The work covers packages, laundry, tailor drop-offs, and medical deliveries.
 It started with elderly residents and is spreading to young professionals.